pooltogether/multichain-gov-proposal-spec/MultiChainVoting.md

 # Security Considerations

 This specification requires users to hold a minimum amount of tokens for a time range.
-This time range should be configured to exceed the expected maximum clock drift between chains.
+This time range should be configured to exceed the expected maximum clock difference between chains.